 Review the pattern of alerts over time to make sure you're getting timely warning of problems, but you aren't getting "false alarms" from alerts that are too sensitive.

-For more information, see Alert Thresholds.
+For more information, see Alert thresholds for Performance tests.